Ilyankor/phoneme-learning/README.md

    After each epoch, a checkpoint is saved in `learning/model_weights.tar`.
    This script can eaily be run over multiple sessions, since it allows training to resume from the information given in the checkpoint file.

-2. To generate text, run `generate.py`
+2. To generate text, run `generate.py`.
+   The output is shown in `results.txt`.